Skip to content

 If you are considering a DIY route, our barrel sauna kit DIY assembly guide offers a helpful look at what the process can involve.

-Outdoor Sauna Construction & Cool-Down Process Importance
+Outdoor Sauna Construction & Cool-Down Planning

 What Components Are Included in a Typical Outdoor Sauna Kit?